Edit Page

 It's best to avoid implementing numerous or complex policies in your app.
 Instead, when implementing features like granular, role-based permissions, rely on your actions to reject unwanted access.
 Your actions should also be responsible for any necessary personalization of the view locals and JSON response data you send in the response.

-Protecting Actions and Controllers with Policies
+Protecting actions and controllers with policies

 Sails has a built in ACL (access control list) located in config/policies.js.
-This file is used to map policies to your actions and controllers.
+This file is used to map policies to actions and controllers.

 The config/policies.js file is a dictionary whose properties and values differ depending on whether you are applying policies to controllers or standalone actions.